mautic/developer-documentation-new/docs/design/labelling.rst

 Hide
 ^^^^

-Removes an element that was previously shown (for example, enables the user to hide details or descriptions).
+Removes an element that was previously shown (for example, enables the User to hide details or descriptions).

 Compare Show.